ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 Ballerina supports first-class support for writing SQL-like queries to process data.

-Language integrated queries can process any ballerina iterable collection.
+Language-integrated queries can process any Ballerina iterable collection.

-In this tutorial, you will be writing queries to filter, sort and join with other data sets and produce new data sets.
+In this tutorial, you will be writing queries to filter, sort, and join with other data sets and produce new data sets.

 This tutorial includes the following steps.